Creating global opportunities for Korean capital

 - Debt fund and direct real estate lending opportunities in US, Europe and Australia

-- How do global trends or local regulations encourage investors to pursue private debt?
+- How do recent global trends encourage Korean investors to pursue private debt?

 Head of Investment Banking Division, Shinhan Life InsuranceRead bio